g-clef/g-clef.github.io/lab/kubernetes.md

 by the kubernetes project itself (or at least, closer to the core maintainers), so it was less likely (not impossible, mind you) to have the fiddly bugs I was running in to.
 After all, I'm trying to be a *user* of k8s, not an admin of it.

-I initially also replaced LXC/LXD with Vagrant/Virtualbox for the google boxes, before setting on running on metal with a cluster of 20 raspberry pis.
+I initially also replaced LXC/LXD with Vagrant/Virtualbox for the Google boxes, before settling on running on metal with a cluster of 20 raspberry pis (well, 19 after one of them had a hardware problem).

 Because kubespray uses ansible, I was also trying to do all of this remotely to the nodes.
 I.e. I wanted my development OSX box to be able to run the ansible script and provision the whole cluster automatically.
 I admit,